 Packing for this marathon three-month trip was certainly a challenge, but for my first stop I seem to have got it just about right.
 Now I’m putting on several extra layers and sailing south towards the Antarctic Circle – keep following this blog to find out how I get on!

 All images © nigeltisdall.com

-Please get in touch here if you’d like to order an Alice & Co made to measure outfit or download one of my PDF patterns to make something yourself, whether for travelling or staying at home.
+Please get in touch here if you’d like to order an Alice & Co made to measure outfit or click here to download my Alice & Co PATTERNS to make something yourself, whether for travelling or staying at home.

-Find out more about Alice & Co made to measure outfits and Alice’s travel bug here.
+Find out more about Alice & Co downloadable PDF patterns, made to measure outfits and Alice’s travel bug here.